 Event shirts may prioritize volume and visibility.

 Matching your budget to the purpose prevents overspending — or underinvesting.
+That is also why employee apparel and event apparel should not be treated the same when you are planning spend.

 Understand What Drives Cost